DN-debug/peux-os-sitebuild/src/pages/index.md

-      **POS - Gnome**  is not as highly configured as XFCE, however has the default Peux settings are kept intact.
+      **POS - Gnome**  is not as highly configured as XFCE, however it has the default Peux settings intact.

       **Note: All the downloads are currently in BETA.
 The aim is to keep it